nextcloud/notes-android/FAQ.md

 Then set up your account in the Nextcloud Android app again and import the configured account in the Nextcloud Notes Android app.

 If the issue persists, [open a bug report in our issue tracker](https://github.com/stefan-niedermann/nextcloud-notes/issues/new?assignees=&labels=bug&template=bug_report.md&title=).

+## Why don't you make an option for…?

+We prefer good defaults over providing an option for each edge case.
+Our resources are quite limited, so we have to consider introducing new options very carefully.

+1. A feature is implemented quickly, but who will maintain it for the next 5 years?
+2. Each option increases the test matrix exponentially and leads to huge efforts to test every combination
+3. Each option increases the possible constellations, making it hard to track down issues
+4. Each option increases the visual noise for people who will *not* use the options
+5. Each option increases the maintenance efforts, making it harder over the time to work on actual features
+6. Each option introduces new side effects, which might lead to undiscovered bugs or break existing features

 ## Why has my bug report been closed?